Stan Lee Papers

 Stan Lee family home movies, 1940s to 1950s

-Stanley Martin Lieber (later Stan Lee) married Joan Boocock, originally from Newcastle, England, on December 5, 1947 after a whirlwind romance of two weeks.
-Their daughter Joan Celia "J. C." Lee was born in 1950.
-The couple lived on Long Island in New York for many years until moving to West Hollywood, California, in 1981.
+Stanley Lieber married Joan Boocock, originally from Newcastle, England, on December 5, 1947, after a two week whirlwind romance.
+Daughter Joan Celia "J. C." was born in 1950.
+They lived in Long Island, New York, until moving to West Hollywood, California, in 1981.
+The home movie showing J.C. as a child as well as Joan and Stan runs 1 hour, 45 minutes.

 Resource Identifier